-Modern and comfortable villa with private pool in Javea, on the Costa Blanca, Spain for 8 persons.
+Modern and comfortable villa in Javea, on the Costa Blanca, Spain with private pool for 8 persons.
 The villa is situated in a residential beach area.
 The villa has 4 bedrooms, 4 bathrooms and 1 guest toilet, spread over 3 levels.
 The accommodation offers privacy, a beautiful lawned garden with gravel and trees, a beautiful pool and a beautiful view of the mountains.
 Its comfort and the vicinity of the beach, sports activities, sights and culture make this a fine villa to celebrate your holidays with family or friends.

 Interior of the villa

 Bedrooms and bathrooms

 Features and services included in the rental price of the villa

 Features and services at extra charge